texfaq/texfaq.github.io/FAQ-psfchoice.md

   [Thierry Bouche in TUGboat 19(2)](https://tug.org/TUGboat/Articles/tb19-2/tb59bouc.pdf)).
 There are several options available, which are based on Knuth's original designs.
-Others complement other commercial and free text font designs; one set (MicroPress's ''informal math'') stands alone.
+Others complement other commercial and free text font designs; one set (MicroPress's "informal math") stands alone.

 Users should also consider the possibilities of typesetting [maths using OpenType fonts](FAQ-otf-maths).

-''Free'' font families that will support TeX mathematics include:
+"Free" font families that will support TeX mathematics include:

 - Computer Modern (75 fonts&nbsp;&mdash; optical scaling) Donald E. Knuth